Palbear/XML-Technologien-Project/doc/Dataset.md

 ```
 (file `16-12-16_18:34:55/Item_7361463.xml`, record id 101566)

-Painter name in XML file: Pehr Hilleström d.ä.

-DBpedia URI for the painter: http://dbpedia.org/page/Pehr_Hilleström

-The URI could not be found, since the painter name prepared for the query was: Pehr_Hilleström_d.ä.
+DBpedia URI for the painter (http://dbpedia.org/page/Pehr_Hilleström) could not be found, since painter name prepared for the query was: Pehr_Hilleström_d.ä. (based on the painter name from the XML file: Pehr Hilleström d.ä.)

 - Issue with painting measurements data